RasmusBV/node-mlt/README.md

 ```TypeScript
 MLT.melt(document)
 ```
-*This is only possible if MLT is installed*
+*This is only possible if the melt CLI is installed*
 ### **Saving a document in an XML file**
 ```TypeScript
 document.saveAsXMLDocument("path/to/save/document.xml")